pact-foundation/pact-js/README.md

 If you are having issues, a good place to start is setting `logLevel: 'DEBUG'` when configuring the `pact({...})` object.

+### Splitting tests across multiple files

+Pact tests tend to be quite long, due to the need to be specific about request/response payloads.
+Often times it is nicer to be able to split your tests across multiple files for manageability.

+You have two options to achieve this feat:

+1. Create a Pact test helper to orchestrate the setup and teardown of the mock service for multiple tests.

+    In larger test bases, this can significantly reduce test suite time and the amount of code you have to manage.

+    See this [example](https://github.com/tarciosaraiva/pact-melbjs/blob/master/helper.js) and this [issue](https://github.com/pact-foundation/pact-js/issues/11) for more.

+2. Set `pactfileWriteMode` to `update` in the `pact()` constructor

+    This will allow you to have multiple independent tests for a given Consumer-Provider pair, without it clobbering previous interactions.

+    In larger test suites, you'll incur a slow down due to the time taken to start and stop the underlying mock servers.

+    See this [PR](https://github.com/pact-foundation/pact-js/pull/48) for background.

+    _NOTE_: If using this approach, you *must* be careful to clear out existing pact files (e.g. `rm ./pacts/*.json`) before you run tests to ensure you don't have left over requests that are no longer relevent.

 ### Timeout